rackerlabs/support-how-to/content/how-to/cloud-servers/installing-ftp-on-windows-server-2012-r2/index.md

 6. Select any additional features desired for your IIS deployment and click **Next.**

-   **Note**: These features can also be added at any point in the future through the setup wizard.
-A brief description of each feature is shown on the right hand pane of the wizard.
+   **Note**: You can also add these features at any point in the future through the setup wizard.
+A brief description of each feature displays on the right-hand pane of the wizard.
 Select a feature to read its description.
-See official Microsoft documentation to learn more about each feature.
+See official Microsoft&reg; documentation to learn more about each feature.

 7. Review your installation and click **Install**.